Tong-ST/pip-boy-i3/README.md

         - I haven't study Bash yet, workspaces.sh script here it from my ChatGPT mate, As I understand i3 doesn't has a way to show empty workspace, So custom script might needed here

 ## FINISHING TOUCH
-1 .Setup GTK Themes, Icons, Cursor You can use different themes here, I just recommend some that i used
+1. Setup GTK Themes, Icons, Cursor You can use different themes here, I just recommend some that i used
 ![pip_fox_files](assets/showcases/pip_fox_files.png)
 - For matching theme i use [Sunrise-Dark](https://www.pling.com/p/1258305/) as you can see in Thunar
 - For Icons I use [Besgnulinux Monochrome Orange](https://www.pling.com/p/2151189) to match basic orange Icons